chubbywallababy/EightSleepDemo/README.md

 - cd ios && pod install
 - You might have to set up a signing team in XCode
+- If you have to open it, heads up that the project was originally called `sleepy` -> ./ios/sleepy.xcworkspace (When I tested with a fresh clone, it wouldn't run from the terminal via `npm run ios` but would start up fine when ran from XCode)

 # Testing